Environmental impact of concrete

 The environmental impact of concrete, its manufacture, and its applications, are complex, driven in part by direct impacts of construction and infrastructure, as well as by CO2 emissions; between 4-8% of total global CO2 emissions come from concrete.
 Many depend on circumstances.
 A major component is cement, which has its own environmental and social impacts and contributes largely to those of concrete.
+In comparison with other construction materials (aluminium, steel, even brick), concrete is one of the least energy-intensive building materials.

-The cement industry is one of the main producers of carbon dioxide, a potent greenhouse gas.
-Concrete causes damage to the most fertile layer of the earth, the topsoil.
+The cement industry is one of the main producers of carbon dioxide, a greenhouse gas.

 Concrete is used to create hard surfaces which contribute to surface runoff that may cause soil erosion, water pollution and flooding.
-Conversely, concrete is one of the most powerful tools for proper flood control, by means of damming, diversion, and deflection of flood waters, mud flows, and the like.
+Conversely, concrete is one of the most powerful tools for flood control, by means of damming, diversion, and deflection of flood waters, mud flows, and the like.
 Light-colored concrete can reduce the urban heat island effect, due to its higher albedo.
 However, original vegetation results in even greater benefit.
 Concrete dust released by building demolition and natural disasters can be a major source of dangerous air pollution.
 The presence of some substances in concrete, including useful and unwanted additives, can cause health concerns due to toxicity and (usually naturally occurring) radioactivity.
 Wet concrete is highly alkaline and should always be handled with proper protective equipment.
 Concrete recycling is increasing in response to improved environmental awareness, legislation, and economic considerations.
 Conversely, the use of concrete mitigates the use of alternative building materials such as wood, which is a natural form of carbon sequestering.